 So, how are you going to have that feeling of an entrepreneur?
 Well, start exploring viable businesses, like clothing store franchise opportunities or pizza restaurants.
 Lay down the foundations of your venture by doing market research and finding sources of funding.
 The point is, to test the waters first.

 Social and professional support is crucial when entering the world of business.
 When passion can’t get you through the tough adjustment period, it’s usually the people who would inspire you to press on.
 One of the key people you should be looking for is a mentor.
 You need someone who can give you sound advice when faced with the first blows of business dilemmas and who can understand your struggles as a new entrepreneur.

 You need a great team as well.
 At the very least, you should have an experienced lawyer, accountant, operations manager, and marketing specialist.
 The expertise of these people will make the transition period much less stressful for you.
 Take an inventory of your network and reconnect with people you’ve met in your corporate career, in seminars or conferences.
 See if they’re up for the challenge of building a business with you.

 Celebrate your wins.

 Just finished drafting your business plan?
 Celebrate.
-Finally secured your store location?
+Finally, secured your store location?
 Celebrate.
-It’s easy to get discouraged at the first few months or years of the business because more or less, there are no returns yet.
+It’s easy to get discouraged in the first few months or years of the business because more or less, there are no returns yet.
 It may feel like you’re not accomplishing anything.